 Do tamed creatures suffer perma-death?

 Yes, Pets suffer perma-death if killed on the ARK.
 However we will have a feature in the game so that Pets can be digitized out of the ARK to transfer their data from online play, to local play.
-This can only be done at an Obelisk transmission point and we’ll have more on that later!
+This can only be done at an Obelisk transmission point.

 Do Dinosaurs hunt and interact with each other?